 Chief Compliance Officers Dinner Debate: An Oversight Starter

-Dinner Debate: An Oversight Starter
+What's on the Chief: An Oversight Starter

 It quickly became evident over dinner that chief compliance officers are currently struggling to see what work is being done across all compliance activities and projects.
 All seemed to be struggling at the first hurdle of good practice and trying to communicate their obligations clearly.
 The general consensus was that too much information is unfit for the purpose of executive oversight; it is often passed from management to senior executives in unsuitable formats that are not accounting for the change in audience.
 Consequently, the conversation highlighted the urgent need for clearer processes and methods on how to repackage data into reports.